dotannn/nlp-final/README.md

 ```

 ## recommended env:
-We ran this project on AWS x3.x servers. the training process takes about x hours.
+We ran this project on AWS p3.8xlarge servers. with Deep Learning AMI (Amazon Linux) Version 11.0 (ami-ca4464b5) image. the training process takes about 6-7 hours.